Has breastfeeding suddenly become exceptionally painful? Are you beginning to suspect it’s the result of a serious condition?

 2. Take a shower

-Depending on how sore your breasts are, let the water stream from the showerhead and flow directly onto your chest.
+If you can tolerate it, let the water stream from the showerhead and flow directly onto your chest.
 If that hurts too much, letting the water hit your back at the level of your breasts may help.

 3. Try a warm compress

-You can even make your own do-it-yourself compress by filling a clean sock with rice, knotting it closed, and placing it in the microwave until it reaches the desired temperature.
+You can even make your own compress by filling a clean sock with rice, knotting it closed, and placing it in the microwave until it reaches the desired temperature.

 4. Try breast massage

 A gentle breast massage can stimulate milk flow, draining away the clogged milk causing you so much pain.

 You can do this massage by yourself or with an intimate partner.
 Experts suggest starting the massage on the outside of your breast, working your way toward the nipple.